 - Software progress (design, coding, and testing): Software progress is used to track over time, down to the lowest level of software components, the actual completion of development phase activities compared to the program plan.

-- Computer resources utilization: is a measure of the percentage of computing resources consumed by the planned or actual software operating in a worst case but realistic processing load.
+- Computer resource utilization is a measure of the percentage of computing resources consumed by the planned or actual software operating in a worst-case but realistic processing load.

-- Computer Software Configuration Item’s (CSCI) are commonly referred to as Software Items (SI) within SMC and the terms are interchangeable.
+- Computer Software Configuration Item’s (CSCI) is commonly referred to as Software Items (SI) within SMC and the terms are interchangeable.

 - USAF Weapons System Software Management Guidebook – Section 3.7.1, Appendix H

 - SMC Software Acquisition Guidebook – Software Metrics

 - Website: Practical Software and Systems Measurement (PSM)